kcorcoran131/kcorcoranv1/README.md

 ### The questions answered through analysis of the data:

--Which city to analyse out of three?
-(Chicago,New York city,Washington)
+-Which city to analyze out of three?
+(Chicago,New York City, or Washington)

--Which month to analyse?
-(January to June, None)
+-Which month to analyze?
+(January through June, None)

 -Which day of week to be analysed?
-(Monday to Sunday, None)
+(Monday through Sunday, None)

 #### Statistics displayed:

--The most pouplar month
+-The most common month

--The most popular day of week
+-The most common day of week

--The most popular start hour
+-The most common start hour

--The most popular Start and End Station.
+-The most comm Start and End Station.

--The most frequent Start to End Station combination.
+-The most common Start to End Station combination.

 -The total travel time and average travel time

 -The counts of user types and gender.

--The earliest, most recent and most common birth year.
+-The earliest, most recent, and most common birth year.

--The first five individual trip data, if needed and more data if required.
+-The first five rows of data data, if needed and more data if required.

-#### I completed this project with the knowledge I gained from python classes of Udacity, from stackoverflow site and Python Documentation
+#### I completed this project with the knowledge I gained classes at Udacity, from stackoverflow site, and with assistance from Udacity ChatGPT.